 Craving some coffee?
 Head over to Whitebark Cafe or Evelyn’s Coffee Bar for something a bit different than your standard Starbucks.

 For what just might be the best ice cream in Canada, stop by Cows on Banff Avenue.
-With over 30 flavors to choose from, be prepared to wait in line for a while as this place tends to get crowded.
+With over 30 flavours to choose from, be prepared to wait in line for a while as this place tends to get crowded.

 For drinks, head to the Rose and Crown, which is the oldest pub in Banff.

 For First Nations crafts (i.e. crafts by the Aboriginal Canadians), stop by Banff Indian Trading Post where you’ll find lots of beadwork, dreamcatchers, and deer-hide gloves, to mention but a few.
+It really is one of the best things to do in Banff.